Tax Facts 2022-23

 - Most companies must pay their Corporation Tax within nine months and a day after the end of the accounting period.

-- Large companies or groups generally make four quarterly payments on account of Corporation Tax, starting in the seventh month after the start of a 12-month accounting period.
-The payment is made on the 14th day of the relevant month, with interest running on any balance due until final settlement of the period's liability.
+- Large companies or groups generally make four quarterly payments on account of Corporation Tax, starting in either the third or seventh month after the start of a 12-month accounting period, depending on level of profits.
+Interest runs on any underpayments until final settlement of the period’s liability.

-- All companies must file Corporation Tax returns online within 12 months after the end of the accounting period.
+- All companies must file Corporation Tax returns online within 12 months of the end of the accounting period.

 Research and Development